ordina-jworks/ordina-jworks.github.io/_posts/2019-05-27-Spring-Data-Jdbc.md

 #### Spring Data JDBC
-When you use Spring Data JDBC, this will also help you with creating the data structure of your project.
-With Spring Data JDBC, like Spring Data JPA, you need to define a model and this model will be translated to create a database structure.
+When you use Spring Data JDBC, you will also need to create entity classes which will be mapped to the database.
-This model is somewhat different than the model of Spring Data JPA and you need to follow some other rules.
-Before the explanation of the practical differences, you should know why the developers of Spring Data JDBC made most of the changes to this Spring Data framework.
-They wanted to make a framework that is more understandable than Spring Data JPA and that helps you with creating a better data design.
-Therefore they tried to implements some concepts of DDD.

-The first big difference is that we work with an aggregate structure on top of the entity structure which is used in Spring Data JPA.
+The big difference is that there are more rules that you need to follow when you create the class structure.
+The class structure needs to follow the rules of aggregate design of DDD.
+Spring data enforces this because this will lead to the creation of more simple and understandable projects.
 If you don't know this concept or why it is useful, you can check some very good article about this: [Effective Aggregate Design by Vaugn Vernon](https://dddcommunity.org/library/vernon_2011/){:target="_blank" rel="noopener noreferrer"}.
 Basically we group different entities together which have a strong coupling and we call them aggregates.
 The top entity of the aggregate is called the aggregate root.